HitomiTenshi/dekinai-legacy/README.md

 npm start
 ```

-You can change the server configuration in the `config.json` file, which is located in the root folder.
+You can change the server configuration in the `config.json` file, which is located in the root folder after running `npm install`.

 ## Production Setup (WIP)
 Documentation in progress